 The ALB participates in the HSC Superannuation Scheme.
-Under this multiemployer defined benefit scheme both the ALB and employees pay specified percentages of pay into the scheme and the liability to pay benefit falls to the DHSSPS.
+Under this multiemployer defined benefit scheme both the ALB and employees pay specified percentages of pay into the scheme and the liability to pay benefit falls to the DoH.
 NIPEC is unable to identify its share of the underlying assets and liabilities in the scheme on a consistent and reliable basis.
-Further information regarding the HSC Superannuation Scheme can be found in the HSC Superannuation Scheme Statement in the Departmental Resource Account for the Department of Health, Social Services and Public Safety.